Divorcing couples reaching financial settlement through Private FDR11 Apr 2022 | Lisa Pepper

 Traditionally, finances on divorce are dealt with either by mutual agreement between the parties or on application to the family court.

-The court process includes disclosure of the parties’ respective financial positions, and after a first hearing, deal with what reports etc. are required, or former disclosures.
+The court process includes disclosure of the parties’ respective financial positions, and after a first hearing, dealing with what reports etc. are required, or former disclosures.
 This is then followed by an FDR hearing which focuses on trying to achieve a settlement.
 If that fails, a final hearing will follow and the judge will determine the final outcome.

 A private FDR with an independent and impartial FDR judge is a simple and voluntary alternative to this.